This is a (non-comprehensive) overview of gTrack

 Some genome assemblies (e.g. GrCh38) have sequence names with a

-prefix.
-By default, gTrack
+chr prefix.
+By default, gTrack strips these

 prefixes, but sometimes it is preferable to keep them.
 This can be done

-by setting chr.sub
+by setting chr.sub to FALSE in both

-instantiation.
+plot and gTrack instantiation.
 An example is

 below.